greenelab/deep-review/sections/04_study.md

 disease-specific phenotypes suitable for drug screening [@doi:10.1016/j.copbio.2016.04.003 @doi:10.1002/cyto.a.22909
 @doi:10.1083/jcb.201610026].
-Deep learning would bring to these new kinds of experiments - known as image-based profiling or morphological profiling - a higher degree of accuracy, stemming from the freedom from human-tuned feature extraction strategies.
+Deep learning would bring to these new kinds of experiments -- known as image-based profiling or morphological profiling -- a higher degree of accuracy, stemming from the freedom from human-tuned feature extraction strategies.
 Perhaps most excitingly, focused characterization of these higher-level features will likely lead to new and valuable biological insights.

-### Single-cell
+### Single-cell data

 Single-cell methods are generating extreme excitement as biologists recognize the vast heterogeneity within unicellular species and between cells of the same